jemspar/rootstalk_summer2019/content/volume-v-issue-1/my-integrated-life-pt-1.md

 father.
 With his help, I eventually came to see that leaving college was a personal reset that put my life on a more sentient path.
 It sure beat going to Viet Nam to kill (or be killed) by folks I didn't even know.

+{{% figure src="/images/volume-v-issue-1/my-integrated-life-pt-1/my-integrated-life-pt-1-9.jpg" caption="A symphony in brown crushed velvet: Dartanyan in Six the Hard Way after it morphed from Wheatstraw" %}}

 **Last Resort?**